mappingtools/mappingtools.github.io/docs/04-guides/use-mt-in-lazer.md

 - :x: Anything **Open current beatmap** does not work
 - :x: Anything **Current editor time** does not work
 - :x: Anything **Selected hit objects** does not work
+- :x: Anything that requires calculating slider paths for sliders with multiple segments does not work
 - :white_check_mark: **Generate backup** works
 - :white_check_mark: **Load backup** works